AWith many data centres sceptical about the benefits of UPS battery storage, we argue it’s time for a shift in mindset.

 Li-ion batteries offer several advantages compared to the more commonly found sealed lead-acid versions.
 They take up less than half the space.
 They can operate safely in significantly higher temperatures (40oC compared to 20-25oC).
 And they have up to 50 times the life cycle, while they also recharge quicker too.

 Although initial costs for Li-ion remain higher, their longer lifespan means that total cost of ownership (TCO) can be significantly less over the course of a decade.

-These characteristics mean that rather than simply acting as an emergency backup, a UPS battery has the potential to both generate and store renewable energy.
+These characteristics enable a UPS battery to generate and store renewable energy.
+This is a step-change from their traditional role of simply acting as an emergency backup.
 This electricity can be used instead of mains supply during peak, more expensive periods.
-Surplus power can be sold back to the National Grid to garner additional revenue.
+Selling surplus power back to the National Grid generates additional revenues.

 While for some organisations it could enable them to go off grid completely, with on-site ‘behind the meter’ generation giving them complete control of their energy needs.